FAQ

 You may also be asked to contribute a small amount for customary coaches thank you gifts or towards a team windup function.

+Is there any financial assistance available to help with the expenses?
 There is a subsidy program available through your local community centre.
 Based on your family income, you may be eligible for a percentage of your child’s registration fee to be covered by your community centre.
 Contact your local community centre for more details.

 What days of the week will my child be on the ice?